shauncksm/base64id-rs/README.md

 base64id = "0.4"
 ```

+### Migrating From v0.3
+For users of v0.3.x or less migrating to v0.4.0 or greater, please see the [migration guide](docs/MIGRATION.0.4.md).

 ## Usage
 You start by creating your own tuple struct with a single `i64`, `i32` or `i16`.
 Then apply the `Base64Id` derive macro to your struct.